Policies and Procedures

 Be courteous to other guests and clean up before you leave the cabins.
 Please carry out your garbage.
 Karl has a place in the float lockers to store it during flight.

 If you arrive with your gear over the 40 pound gear limit, you will be required to downsize your gear.
 Please weigh your gear the best you can, it will be weighed on our scale when you check in.
 Kristy has some great suggestions to offer regarding packing so feel free to ask her for minimalist packing tips.
 Also check out our "Packing Tips" tab for more info on packing your gear.
-Your water and cooler count as gear weight.
+Your beverages and cooler count as gear weight.
 EVERYTHING you take with you is weighed before going on the aircraft.
+To help with weight limits, we stage bottled water at our cabins.

-Passengers over 250 pounds may incur additional fees or may require to pay for two guest fares.
+Please notify us if one or more guests in your party weighs more than 250#.
+Passengers over 250 pounds may incur additional fees, may require to pay for two guest fares, or an extra flight to the cabin.
 Additionally, gear weight limits may be set lower than the 40 pound per guest limit with guests over 250 pounds.
 Every trip is different, weight limits are up to the discretion of dispatch.
 Karl, your pilot is the final authority on weight limits.
 If you think you are going to be close to limits, please ask for guidance well in advance.

 Children 2 years old an up require their own seat and therefore are charged regular fare.
 Babies under 2 years may sit in accompanying adult lap to avoid fare.